DIARY - Italy to February 29

 Inclusion of diary items does not necessarily mean that Reuters will file a story based on the event.

-Rome, Prime Minister Giuseppe Conte attends ‘immediate answer questions’ section (1400 GMT).
+Rome, Prime Minister Giuseppe Conte attends question time in Senate (1400 GMT).

-Rome, ‘Business Tech Forum’ launcing event with Industry Deputy Minister Stefano Buffagni; Health Minister Roberto Speranza expected to attend (1030 GMT).

 Milan, “Intesa Sanpaolo, engine for sustainable and inclusive development” conference with Chairman Gian Maria Gros-Pietro, CEO Carlo Messina, BlackRock Chairman Rob Kapito, UBI Banca Chairwoman Letizia Moratti, Terna Chairwoman Catia Bastioli, Maire Tecnimont Chairman Fabrizio Di Amato, Innovation Minister Paola Pisano; CEO Carlo Messina delivers closing address (0900 GMT).